 Humans are inherently curious.
 They want to get to know you before they connect or consider working with you – even more so if they are considering paying you or giving you shares in their startup.
 Being able to easily uncover vital information helps people make informed decisions.
 In other words, your profile does a lot of the groundwork for you.

-As we continue to build out our talent match service – where startups and scaleups come to us for professional part-time and interim talent – we are becoming more reliant on site search to find the right candidates.
+As we continue to build out our talent partnership service – where startups and scaleups come to us for professional part-time and interim talent – we are becoming more reliant on site search to find the right candidates.
 An empty profile means you won’t get found for relevant opportunities.
 Just think of all the roles and projects you could be missing.
 A complete profile means that anyone searching the site for experts are likely to find you and may consider you for an opportunity.
 It is amazing the diversity of skills we see searches for – artificial intelligence/ green energy/ fundraising/ HR for startups/ partnerships/ mentors etc.

 In addition to being found by recruiters, a complete profile on TPC: